shoggoth/ExplodeFight/README.md

 # Explode Fight III
-branch exp/shaders
+branch exp/shatter

 ## Current Tasks
+- Verify that other scale factors work alright in the scratch.
+- Change the attribute so that things work in the GameScene.

+### DONE
 - Look into creating a pixel shatter and other explosion shaders, being aware of the game's name and all that.

-### DONE
 - Add a shader and a component to test that the editor is working
 - Contrast shield with gradient texturte and shield with angle compute.
 Is the second version less pixellated.
 - Find out how to animate shader parameters in the sprite via an SKAction